Guy Boutilier

 Before entering provincial politics during the 1997 Alberta election, he was involved in municipal politics, having served two terms on the city council of Fort McMurray before being elected mayor of that city in 1992.
 When Fort McMurray was amalgamated with the surrounding area to form the Regional Municipality of Wood Buffalo in 1995, Boutilier served as the new municipality's first mayor.

+As MLA for Fort McMurray-Wood Buffalo and Fort McMurray, Boutilier served on the Executive Council of Alberta.

 Early life

+Boutilier was born in Glace Bay, Nova Scotia on February 28, 1959.

 Boutilier earned a Bachelor of Business Administration from St. Francis Xavier University, a Bachelor of Education from St. Mary's University, and a Master of Public Administration from Harvard University.
 He has worked as a financial analyst in the petroleum industry and as a business management instructor at Keyano College.
-He is currently lecturing business economics at the University of Alberta's school of business.
+He was lecturing business economics at the University of Alberta's school of business.

+Boutilier moved to Fort McMurray as a summer student with Syncrude and, according to friend and supporter Willie Hoflin, "fell in love with the place" and met his wife, Gail.

+He volunteered with Fort McMurray's local hockey and sports scenes.
+He hosted a hockey-themed interview show on a community access channel.
+His signoff of “we have the energy!” became "an affectionate rallying cry for Fort McMurray," according to Fort McMurray Today.

 Political career

 Municipal politics

 Boutilier was elected to the Fort McMurray city council on October 20, 1986, to a three-year term as alderman.
 He was re-elected October 16, 1989, and was elected the youngest mayor in the city's history October 22, 1992.
 He served in this capacity until April 1, 1995, when Fort McMurray lost its status as a city and was rolled into the new Regional Municipality of Wood Buffalo.
 He was the first mayor of this new municipality, serving until 1997 when he resigned to enter provincial politics.